 It may be more important to change unsafe behavior than to have an HIV test.
 But you and your partner may want to be tested if:

 - you want to get married (or start a faithful sexual relationship with one person) or have children.

-- you, your partner, or your baby have signs of AIDS.
+- you, your partner, or your baby have signs of HIV.